counsel, lawyers, attorneys, solicitors

 consulted and testified and taught

-professional audiences across the
+professional audiences around the

-ten years how best to understand and
+best to understand and respond to

-respond to these dynamics.
+these dynamics.
 He has been

 instrumental is determining that